 Finding Your Focus and Staying Mindful

-If your stress causes you to lose your focus, prevents you from thinking clearly, or hinders your healthy choices, you could also consider using Cognitive Boost Technology™.
+If your stress causes you to lose your focus, you could also consider using Cognitive Boost Technology™.
 This unique pattern appears on the inside of every eSmartr sleeve, and stimulates nerves in the arm.
 Your brain will interpret these signals in a way that promotes increased mindfulness and improved focus.
-While this is, of course, not a “cure” for stress, by helping students to focus more strongly on their classes and studies, it can be a great aid for any kind of mindfulness or academic practice.
+While this is, of course, not a “cure” for stress, by helping stressed out students to focus more strongly on their classes and studies, it can be a great aid for any kind of mindfulness or academic practice.

-Stress is normal.
-It is a natural response to tense or frightening situations that everyone experiences.
-Too much stress, however, will negatively impact health, academic performance, and self-esteem.
-But simply acknowledging your stress and its triggers is an amazing first step to take.
+Stress is normal, but too much of it will negatively impact health, academic performance, and self-esteem.
 Once you recognize the causes and effects of your stress, you can start trying different solutions to help overcome it.
 Whatever you do, a healthy lifestyle and open mind are among the best places to start; even Cognitive Boost Technology, amazing as it is, works best alongside healthy, practical life choices on the part of its wearer.
 Above all else, remember to prioritize yourself, and ensure that you are as happy as you can be with your lifestyle, choices, and your path forward.

 1. Beiter R., Nash R., McCrady M., Rhoades D., Linscomb M., Clarahan M., & Sammut S. (2015).
 The prevalence and correlates of depression, anxiety, and stress in a sample of college students.
 Journal of Affective Disorders, 173, 90-96, https://doi.org/10.1016/j.jad.2014.10.054.